 Associate Program Director (Colonel)

 Although not an official designation by the ACGME, the Associate Program Director is the second in command for running the residency program.
-If there are issues that can not be taken care of by the radiology chief resident, faculty, coordinator, or section chief, these problems fall into the lap of the Associate Program Director.
-He/she is also responsible for curriculum planning, enforcement of residency rules and regulation, maintaining education quality, dealing with residency conflicts, answering to both the program director and the residents and more.
-Responsibilities are often shared with the Program Director.
+Suppose there are issues that the radiology chief resident, faculty, coordinator, or section chief cannot take care of.
+In that case, these problems fall into the lap of the Associate Program Director.
+He/she is also responsible for curriculum planning, enforcement of residency rules and regulations, maintaining education quality, dealing with residency conflicts, answering both the program director and the residents, and more.
+The Associate Program Director shares these responsibilities with the Program Director.

 Program Director (1 Star General)

-This is the individual that is designated by the ACGME as directly in charge of the residency program.
+The ACGME designates this individual as director in charge of the residency program.
 He/she is ultimately responsible for most issues that occur during a radiology residency.
-In addition, the radiology residency Program Director signs off on each resident that he/she is competent to practice diagnostic radiology after graduation.
-Clinical activity for this individual varies widely depending upon the size of the program but most have some clinical duties.
-However, all Program Directors are responsible for monitoring the clinical teaching in the residency program and for administering the radiology residency.
-So, this person is ultimately responsible for a radiology resident’s training.
+In addition, the radiology Residency Program Director signs off on each resident that he/she is competent to practice diagnostic radiology after graduation.
+Clinical activity for this individual varies widely depending upon the program’s size, but most have some clinical duties.
+However, all Program Directors are responsible for monitoring the clinical teaching in the residency program and administering the radiology residency.
+So, this person is ultimately accountable for a radiology resident’s training.

 Radiology Department Chairman (2 Star General)

 The Radiology Department Chairman is the head of the entire radiology department.
-This person is responsible for dealing with all faculty issues and indirectly will usually help with radiology residency administration issues as well.
-When there are complaints about individual faculty members, new radiologists to hire, budgeting, and high-level resident issues, this person steps in to help with managing the problem.
-Often times, the program directors will consult with the chairman prior to making important decisions.
+This person is responsible for dealing with all faculty issues and indirectly will usually help with radiology residency administration issues.
+When there are complaints about individual faculty members, new radiologists to hire, budgeting, and high-level resident problems, this person steps in to help manage the situation.
+Frequently, the program directors will consult with the chairman before making important decisions.
 The chairman sometimes holds the purse strings for some residency programs.

 Designated Institutional Official (DIO) And The Graduate Educational Committee (GME) (4 Star General)

 The DIO is the head of the hospital GME Committee.
-The radiology residency program director answers to the DIO for program level issues and high-level resident issues.
-The types of issues that a DIO will often work with include accrediting individual programs, monitoring pass rates for programs, dealing with issues such as probation and suspension of individual residents, checking residency action plans, adding complements to residency programs, and more.
-He/she often gets involved in residency legal issues.
+The radiology residency program director answers to the DIO for program-level issues and high-level resident issues.
+The types of problems that a DIO will often work with include accrediting residency programs, monitoring pass rates for programs, dealing with probation and suspension of individual residents, checking residency action plans, adding complements to residency programs, and more.
+In addition, he/she often gets involved in legal residency issues.
 And, this is just the tip of the iceberg.
 Typically, this is a full-time administrative position that is very busy!
-Individual programs bring many of these issues to the DIO’s attention and they are subsequently voted upon by the GME Committee for approval.
+Individual programs bring many of these issues to the DIO’s attention, and they are subsequently voted upon by the GME Committee for approval.

 American Board of Radiology (ABR) (Military Service Chiefs)

 The ABR is a private organization in charge of testing for minimum competency for the individual radiology resident.
-All radiology residents need to pass the boards administered by the ABR in order to become a board-certified radiologist.
-Although they are not directly in charge of residency issues, they do play an important role in determinating the curriculum for the individual radiology residency program since they create the board exams (the core and certifying examinations more specifically).
+All radiology residents need to pass the boards administered by the ABR to become board-certified radiologists.
+Although they are not directly in charge of residency issues, they play an essential role in determining the curriculum for the individual radiology residency program since they create the board exams (the core and certifying examinations more specifically).

 Accreditation Council For Graduate Medical Education (ACGME) (Chairman of the Joint Chiefs of Staff)

 Now we are talking high-level!!!
-The ACGME is a governmental run body that is the watchdog of residency programs, in our case a diagnostic radiology residency program.
+The ACGME is a governmental-run body that is the watchdog of residency programs, a diagnostic radiology residency program.
 This organization accredits each radiology residency program.
-They have the power to put a program on probation or suspension.
-As part of the ACGME, there are other committees such as the Radiology Review Committee (RRC) that are responsible for setting up the individual radiology residency guidelines and requirements.
+They have the power to put a residency on probation or suspension.
+As part of the ACGME, other committees, such as the Radiology Review Committee (RRC), are responsible for setting up the individual radiology residency guidelines and requirements.
 They are responsible for making the maximum duty hours, faculty requirements, and more.
-Overall, most residents do not have direct contact with this organization though it is crucial to follow the ACGME rules in order for the individual radiology resident to graduate from an accredited residency.
+Overall, most residents do not have direct contact with this organization.
+However, it is crucial to follow the ACGME rules for the individual radiology resident to graduate from an accredited residency.

 Now You Know The Hierarchy

 That just about covers the basics of the different levels of responsible parties for a radiology residency program.
 Even though some institutions have additional positions that also play a role in managing a radiology residency, the ones I described are usually the most important.
 (Just don’t tell that to the research manager or the radiology liaison!)
-Additional levels can get quite complicated but at least you have the basics of who to turn to when you have a specific issue or question.
-Now you know your ABCs of the chain of the radiology residency command!!!
+Of course, additional levels can get quite complicated.
+But at least you have the basics of who to turn to when you have a specific issue or question.
+So now you know your ABCs of the chain of the radiology residency command!!!